Getty Images

 "Many top AI companies including OpenAI, Google, Anthropic, are treating building AGI as an entirely serious goal," Toner said.
 "A goal that many people inside those companies believe that, if they succeed in building computers that are as smart as humans or perhaps far smarter than humans, that technology will be, at a minimum, extraordinarily disruptive.
 At a maximum, could lead to literal human extinction."

 Margaret Mitchell, a former Microsoft and Google research scientist who now works as chief ethics scientist at AI startup Hugging Face, said policymakers must address the many gaps in companies' AI practices that could lead to harm.
-Indeed, voluntary self-regulation on safe and secure AI, something multiple AI companies committed to last year, does not work, David Harris, senior policy advisor at UC Berkeley's California Initiative for Technology and Democracy, said during the hearing.
+Indeed, voluntary self-regulation on safe and secure AI, something multiple AI companies committed to last year, does not work, said David Harris, senior policy advisor at University of California Berkeley's California Initiative for Technology and Democracy, during the hearing.

 Harris, who worked at Meta on the civic integrity and responsible AI teams from 2018 to 2023, said those two safety teams no longer exist, pointing out how trust and safety teams at tech firms generally have "shrunk dramatically" over the last two years.